 Alpha-2-adrenergic agonists are known to have a spinal antinociceptive effect via alpha-2 receptor subtypes.
 Animal studies and clinical experience indicate some usefulness of clonidine, tizanidine and dexmedetomidine for several painful states.

 Ketamine is a non-competitive antagonist of the N-methyl-d-aspartate (NMDA) receptors.
-It produces antinociceptive action via inhibition of NMDA receptors and activation of descending inhibitory monoaminergic pain pathways.
+It is a central-acting anesthetic and analgesic.
+Ketamine produces antinociceptive action via inhibition of NMDA receptors and activation of descending inhibitory monoaminergic pain pathways.
 However, ketamine is rarely used as a sole analgesic because it has a narrow therapeutic window and can cause intolerable side effects.

 Low-dose ketamine is often used as an adjuvant to opioid analgesia.
 Ketamine (used as an adjuvant to opioids) appears to increase pain relief by 20% to 30% and allows opioid dose reduction by 25% to 50%.